lpi-code/lpi-code.backrest_deploy/README.md

-# lpi-code.backrest_deploy
+# Ansible Collection - lpi_code.backrest_deploy

-Ansible collection to deply backrest and setup backup of containers
+Documentation for the collection.